 Make sure you're prepared for technology breaking, including your slides or videos not loading.

-What can go wrong during a speech with technology:
+What can go wrong with technology during a speech:

 The type of audience you’ll be facing affects your choice of language, humour, opening sentences, length and many more.
 There are several ways to understand the audience you’re speaking to: